boyerst/vampires-mongoose/README.md

 ## Setup

-1. If it's not already running, start your mongo server with `mongod`.
+1. If it's not already your database server should be running.
+If you haven't restarted your computer since installing mongodb during the lesson, it probably still is.
+You can check with the command `ps aux | grep -v grep | grep mongod`.
+If it's running, you'll see a process like this:
+    ```bash
+    ......... /usr/local/opt/mongodb-community/bin/mongod --config /usr/local/etc/mongod.conf
+    ```
+    If not, you can start it with `brew services start mongodb-community@4.2`

 2. Fork and clone this repo, which includes: